How to use every feature of OpenFurqan

 OpenFurqan includes a full spaced repetition system (SRS) inspired by Anki.
 You review flashcards of Quran ayahs and rate your recall as Again, Hard, Good, or Easy.
 The system schedules each card based on your performance — cards you struggle with appear more frequently, while mastered cards appear less often.
 This scientifically-proven method optimizes long-term memorization.

-Click the Memorization tab in the study rail or navigate to the Memorization page.
-Choose your scope (Surah or Juz), select the specific surah or juz number, and start your session.
-Cards show the Arabic text and you can reveal the translation to check your understanding before rating your recall.
+Click the Memorization tab in the Study rail or navigate to the Memorization page.
+Choose your scope (Surah or Juz), select the specific surah or juz number, choose an ayah or word-by-word meaning card mode, and start your session.
+Cards show the prompt first, then you reveal the answer and rate your recall.

 Again: You forgot the ayah completely — it will be shown again soon.
 Hard: You remembered with difficulty — shorter interval.
 Good: You remembered correctly — normal interval increase.
 Easy: You remembered effortlessly — longer interval.
 The SRS algorithm adjusts review intervals based on your ratings to optimize retention.